Zzh-tju/ZoneEval/tutorials/readme.md

 For implementation, please refer to [Zone evaluation](implementation.md).

+#### With ZP, you can evaluate the object detectors in any way you want.
+It's up to you.

 ### Spatial Equilibrium Precision

 Now that we have 5 ZPs, and they indeed provide more information about the detector's performance.
 We further present a **S**patial equilibrium **P**recision (SP), and we use this single value to characterize the detection performance for convenient usage.